awsdocs/aws-secrets-manager-docs/doc_source/getting-started.md

 A secret has *versions* which hold copies of the encrypted secret value\.
 When you change the secret value, or the secret is rotated, Secrets Manager creates a new version\.
 See [Version](#term_version)\.

 You can use a secret across multiple AWS Regions by *replicating* it\.
 When you replicate a secret, you create a copy of the original or *primary secret* called a *replica secret*\.
 The replica secret remains linked to the primary secret\.
-See [Create and manage multi\-Region Secrets Manager secrets ](create-manage-multi-region-secrets.md)\.
+See [Replicate an AWS Secrets Manager secret to other AWS Regions](create-manage-multi-region-secrets.md)\.

 To create a secret, see [Create a secret](manage_create-basic-secret.md)\.

 ## Rotation<a name="term_rotation"></a>

 *Rotation* is the process of periodically updating a secret to make it more difficult for an attacker to access the credentials\.
 In Secrets Manager, you can set up automatic rotation for your secrets\.
 When Secrets Manager rotates a secret, it updates the credentials in both the secret and the database or service\.
-See [Rotate your AWS Secrets Manager secrets](rotating-secrets.md)\.
+See [Rotate AWS Secrets Manager secrets](rotating-secrets.md)\.

 ## Version<a name="term_version"></a>